 Today, Everest Base Camp (EBC) is a starting point for climbers aiming to conquer Mount Everest, but it's primarily popular among adventure trekkers.
 The local economy depends highly on tourism, with lodges, restaurants, and guide services benefiting from the steady stream of trekkers.
 There's a growing emphasis on environmental conservation and sustainability, with efforts to manage waste and promote responsible tourism.

-Is this a Right Trip for me?
+Is this the right trip for me?

-A 13-day trek package to Everest base camp is the best itinerary for hikers even with less experience in similar elevations.
+A 14-day trek package to Everest base camp is the best itinerary for hikers even with less experience in similar elevations.
 This EBC Trek course deliberately tries to present the most gratifying attractions in the Khumbu region.
 Traveling with Escape Himalaya, you can unlock Khumbu's concealment and build a genuine interaction with the Himalayas.
 Besides this short trek, we operate major trekking courses all over Nepal.

-Physical Fitness for Short Everest Trek
+Physical Fitness for the Short Everest Trek

 The journey to Everest Base Camp will be much more enjoyable, and the chances of completing the trek will be greater if one is in good physical shape.
-This trek basiscally includes 5-7 hours of hiking per day on rough, sometimes steep, terrain, often at a high altitude with low oxygen levels.
+This trek basically includes 5-7 hours of hiking per day on rough, sometimes steep, terrain, often at a high altitude with low oxygen levels.
 One needs to get into routine cardio activities such as running, cycling, or swimming to be prepared.
 This should be combined with strength training, but more importantly, leg workouts.
-We also suggest including hill climbing or stair climbing in your workout regime to give you a feel for the trekking conditions.
+We also suggest including hill climbing or stair climbing in your workout regimen to give you a feel for the trekking conditions.
 If you are really well-prepared, you will stay confident throughout, and that really makes this magnificent journey very special.

 Travel Insurance for Everest Short Trek